united-manufacturing-hub/united-manufacturing-hub/docs/edge/getting-started.md

 After you have installed the required software on your hardware, you can use [these instructions](sensors/mounting-sensors.md) to install and commission any external sensors that may be required.

-## 2. Configure node-red for pre-processing
+## 2. Configure node-red for data pre-processing

 To extract and pre-process the data from different data sources we use the open source software node-red. node-red is a low-code programming for event-driven applications.

 If you haven't worked with node-red yet, [here](https://nodered.org/docs/user-guide/) is a good documentation directly from node-red!